 Annual League Gala

-Our Annual Gala took place on Monday, May 22, 2017 to support the League in our mission to sustain a thriving theatre industry.
+Our Annual Gala will take place on Monday, May 21, 2018 to support the League in our mission to sustain a thriving theatre industry.

 Waltzing Mechanics creates original documentary theatre inspired by real people telling stories about their lives.
 Using methods of performance ethnography, we facilitate dialogues among our audiences and within our communities.